Medtech's 2016 stock surge confronts second-quarter test

 The stocks have risen enough that they now look relatively expensive, trading as a group at 19 times the next 12 months earnings estimates compared to a five-year average of 15.8 times.

-The eight best-performing stocks in the broader S&P healthcare index in 2016 are medical device companies, including orthopedics company Stryker (SYK.N), heart device makers Edwards Lifesciences (EW.N) and Boston Scientific (BSX.N), and diversified manufacturer C R Bard (BCR.N).
+The eight best-performing stocks in the broader S&P healthcare index in 2016 are medical device companies, including orthopedics company Stryker, heart device makers Edwards Lifesciences and Boston Scientific, and diversified manufacturer C R Bard.

 Large medical device companies on average posted organic first-quarter revenue growth of 4.8 percent from a year earlier, their best result in at least two years, Barclays analysts said in a recent report.